cddc12346/ReverseEngineerMadness/Some notes on Windows Internals/SEH/readme.md

 ### My version
 ![plot](./Images/SEH_Stack_Frame_1.PNG)

-Windbg snapshot is when application crashes:
+Above Windbg snapshot is taken when application crashes:
 ```
-Running d fs:[0] shows TIB is at 0x00aff95c
+Running 'd fs:[0]' shows TIB is at 0x00aff95c
 ```

-Looking at the memory pane on the top left, we see a pointer to another exception record.
+Looking at the memory pane on the top right, we see a pointer to another exception record.
 A handler is also registered.
 With debug symbols, it can be identified as _except_handler4 which is what written in the code.
-The SEH Linked List can be further parsed to 0xffffffff which is the bottom of the SEH chain.
+The SEH Linked List can be finally parsed to 0xffffffff which is the bottom of the SEH chain.

-SEH exploit hardening
+SEH exploit hardening:

 Since windows XP SP1, before exception handler is called, all registers are XORed/NULLed.

-Won't find a reference to payload in one of the registers.
+Hence, we won't find a reference to any useful address in one of the registers.

 ## Exploitation Concept

 ![plot](./Images/Exploitation_Concept.png)
 ![plot](./Exercise/another_diagram.png)

-Payload must do the following things
+Payload must do the following things:

 1) Cause an exception.
 Without an exception, the SEH handler (the one you have overwritten/control) won’t kick in
 2) Overwrite the pointer to the next SEH record with some jumpcode (so it can jump to the shellcode)